mantidproject/mantid/docs/source/concepts/MatrixWorkspace.rst

 ================

 .. contents::
+  :local:

 A MatrixWorkspace is a generic name for any workspace that can be access like a table of X, Y and E values.
-This is the prime interface for accesing workspace data in Mantid.
+This is the prime interface for accessing workspace data in Mantid.
 This covers several workspace types including:

 -  :ref:`Workspace2D <Workspace2D>` - A workspace for holding two       dimensional data in memory, this is the most commonly used workspace.
 -  :ref:`EventWorkspace <EventWorkspace>` - A workspace that retains the       individual neutron event data.